The Evaluation Gap Is the AI Gap

 LLMs replace this.
 Feed the model a query and a ranked list of results.
 Ask it to score each result's relevance, or to assess whether the overall ranking order makes sense.
 You get reliable relevance judgments at machine speed and cost.

-On teams I've been on, this was one of the biggest unlocks in the entire AI investment.
-I was watching significant resources go toward human labeling programs to evaluate search ranking quality.
-Switching to LLM-based relevance judgment cut the evaluation cycle from weeks to hours.
-More importantly, it meant continuous evaluation on ranking changes was possible instead of point-in-time studies.
-Every ranking algorithm change could be evaluated automatically before it shipped.
-Search quality improved measurably because we could actually measure it.
+This was one of the biggest unlocks I've seen in AI evaluation.
+Teams put significant resources into human labeling programs to evaluate search ranking quality.
+Switching to LLM-based relevance judgment cuts the evaluation cycle from weeks to hours, which turns point-in-time studies into continuous evaluation: every ranking change can be graded automatically before it ships.
+Search quality improves measurably because you can actually measure it.
+The same approach works for any system that produces ranked or filtered results, since you're using the model's language understanding rather than its generation.

 What a Real Eval Pipeline Looks Like Right Now

-Honest description of where things stood, because the field was moving fast and the tooling was primitive.
+Honest description of where things stand, because the field is moving fast and the tooling is primitive.

 Structural checks (every commit, seconds): Valid JSON, required fields present, output within length bounds, no obvious error strings.
 These run in CI and catch hard failures immediately.